Parineeti Chopra: Accolades

-Awards and nominations

 Chopra is a recipient of the National Film Award – Special Mention for Ishaqzaade (2012) and the Filmfare Award for Best Female Debut for Ladies vs Ricky Bahl (2011).
-Additionally, she has been nominated for four more Filmfare Awards: Best Supporting Actress for Ladies vs Ricky Bahl (2011) and Best Actress for Ishaqzaade (2012), Shuddh Desi Romance (2013) and Sandeep Aur Pinky Faraar (2021).
+Additionally, she has been nominated for four more Filmfare Awards: Best Supporting Actress for Ladies vs Ricky Bahl (2011) and Best Actress for Ishaqzaade (2012), Shuddh Desi Romance (2013), and Sandeep Aur Pinky Faraar (2021).